Kalla Thuppakki: Soundtrack

-Controversy
+Controversies

 The film was in the news for its similar title with Thuppakki (2012).
 The makers of this film filed a case against the makers of that film for using a similar title.
+Kalla Thuppakki was later denied a certificate by the censor board, citing its violent content, prompting the producer to approach the revising committee.

 Release and reception

-The film was initially scheduled to release on Deepavali of 2012 but was postponed to 2013.
-A critic from The Times of India rated the film 0.5 out of 5 and said that "In the end, ‘Kallathuppakki’ misfires.
+The film was initially scheduled to release on Diwali 2012 (October), but was postponed to 4 January 2013.
+A critic from The Times of India rated the film 0.5 out of 5 and said that "In the end, [Kalla Thuppakki] misfires.
 The sloppy editing and uneven pacing only makes things worse".
+Sify wrote, "The director Logiyas seem to be totally confused making this half-baked venture, which hardly entertains or is gripping.
+Net result- All smoke, no fire!".